-Michael maintains a broad commercial practice, with a particular emphasis on complex, high-value commercial litigation, construction and international arbitration matters.
+Michael specialises in complex, high-value commercial litigation, construction & engineering and international arbitration matters.

-Michael has experience across a wide range of practice areas; including banking and finance, construction and engineering, general commercial, sale of goods, supply of goods and services and trusts.
+Michael’s experience covers a broad range of practice areas (e.g. banking and finance, construction & engineering, general commercial, sale of goods, supply of goods and services and trusts) and multiple jurisdictions (e.g. Australia, British Virgin Islands, Jersey, Nigeria, the Middle East, Russia & the USA).

-Michael welcomes instructions, as sole or junior counsel, at all stages of a dispute.
-He is frequently instructed at the Pre-Action stage, with his early involvement in a case often paying significant dividends for clients.
+Michael welcomes instructions, including on an urgent basis, as sole or junior counsel, at all stages of a dispute.
+He is frequently instructed at the Pre-Action stage, with his early involvement often paying significant dividends for clients.

-Prior to commencing his legal career, Michael worked as a Senior Project Engineer for global construction companies.
+Prior to commencing his legal career, Michael worked as a Senior Project Engineer for global construction firms.
 He also ran his own residential property business.

-The resulting combination of deep technical knowledge and industry experience, in both the commercial and residential sectors, makes him highly sought-after by construction clients.
+The resulting combination of deep technical knowledge and industry experience, in both the commercial and residential construction sectors, makes him highly sought-after by construction clients and particularly qualified in matters involving expert evidence.

-Prior to joining chambers, Michael spent a number of years at a US elite law firm, following qualification at a top London set.
+Prior to joining chambers, Michael spent several years at a US elite law firm, following qualification at a top London set.
+This experience has given him invaluable insight into the needs of professional clients and of those instructing and allows him to readily integrate into larger teams.

 Michael has presented to audiences of more than 100 international clients on issues such as frustration and force majeure.